-Bristol Environmental Services (herein Bristol) has subcontracted Satori Group, Inc. (herein Satori) for completing hazardous material abatement at the Northeast Cape Fish Camp on St. Lawrence Island, Alaska.
+Bristol Environmental Services (herein Bristol) has subcontracted Satori Group, Inc. (herein Satori) for completing hazardous material abatement at the Northeast Cape Fish Camp located adjacent to the NE Cape FUDS site on St. Lawrence Island, Alaska.

 The purposes of this plan are as follows: